“Find Your Passion” Is Dumb Advice

 But it doesn’t have to be that way.

 If you work a job, find ways to create the security you want.
 Make sure you feel as though you have some purpose — that you are working toward something worthwhile.
-Make sure you have a little freedom and control in what you do at work.
+Make sure you have a little freedom and control over what you do at work.
 Leave some room for play.
 Find ways to have fun.
 And even though you may not want to hear it, pursue greatness.
 Yes, even at your job.
 You will be more satisfied as you continue to grow.
 Progress is the key to life.

 If you are a business owner or entrepreneur then you already know: you need a few screws loose.
 Passion is inherent here because if it isn’t, you will fail.
 You need to want that apple as much as you need your next breath.
 You need a level of obsession that goes beyond passion.
 It is almost unexplainable in its feeling.
 It’s chaotic yet clear.
 Stressful yet serene.
 It’s fun.